Relief: RIBA - James Woodford

 The pair of massive cast bronze doors carry deep reliefs representing the Thames and London's buildings including: Guildhall, Houses of Parliament, St Paul's and Horse Guards, as well as boats on the Thames, children, birds, etc.

 At the bottom of the left door, there is a seated figure, in the act of drawing with some technical tools.
 He sits on a scroll-like cushion , on which is inscribed "James Woodford 1934".
 This figure is a self-portrait of the sculptor who made the doors.
-The children are said to represent his three, but his grandson, Phil Woodford, kindly informed us that James had only one child.
+We've read that the children represent his three, but his grandson, Phil Woodford, kindly informed us that James had only one child.

 Woodford also carved the man and woman stand on pylons at the front.

 Site: RIBA - door and Wren (2 memorials)